MineKing9534/DiscordToolKit/Readme.md

 > This update function is always called when a state update is triggered, regardless of whether the value actually changed.
 > This means that setting the state value to the same value it had before will still cause your update handler to run.
 > If you don't want this behavior, you can simply add an if-clause that checks whether the old and new values are equal

-In some very rare cases you might want to create a state that always has the same value when read (therefore not an actual state that is stored somewhere but rather a constant value that is converted to a state and can be passed to a function that requires a state parameter).
-You can use the `constantState` function for that.
-If your state also has to be writable you can use `sinkState`.
-The state returned by this function will always implement WriteState as well as having the provided value when read.
-Calling `set` on this state (or doing anything that would change the state value) will be ignored.

 You can use state transformations to store the state in a different format than when accessing it.
 For example if you want to store a color as int:
 ```kt